 - Confidentiality - make sure that sensitive information about your business or products is protected.

 - Intellectual property - what rights will the agent or distributor have to use your business name, brand names, trade marks etc?
-See our guide on intellectual property protection overseas.
+Read more about intellectual property protection overseas.

 - After-sales care - for example, product liability, insurance and warranties.
 Who is responsible at each stage of the trading process?